alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 I think this view is a bit too simple.
 The [Switch Transformers paper](https://arxiv.org/abs/2101.03961) showed MoE models had different scaling properties and could be more compute efficient.
 But, broadly, I'd say this is true.
 If you think of compute as water filling a bowl, mixture models are a way to add a dimension to how you store water.
-Instead of building a bigger bowl, just use more bowls!
+The argument for them is that instead of building a bigger bowl, you should just use more bowls.

 o1 feels similar to me.
 The analogy stops working here, but the dimension is the amount of compute you use at test-time - how many response tokens you generate for each user query.
 One way to describe o1 is that it may not be as good if you gave it the same 1-shot budget as a standard LLM, but